Retiring Abroad: How to Retire in France

 Many Americans at retirement age find themselves in a new home somewhere else around the world.
 France is becoming increasingly popular for those who wish to retire abroad as it offers many benefits for those living there.

-France is a beautiful country with varied weather.
+France is a beautiful country with relatively variable weather.
 It has a beautiful Mediterranean climate in the south with light breezes and palm trees.
 In the north, the weather gets colder with snowfall in the winter.

-Living in France will allow you to benefit from being able to get in the car and just drive to another country whereas in the US, it almost always requires a plane trip.
+Living in France will allow you to benefit from being able to get in the car and just drive to another country whereas, n the US, it almost always requires a plane trip.

 It's likely you're already aware of the geographic benefits of living in France.
 However, you may have many questions as to your retirement is handled in France, so I wrote this guide in hopes of answering some of these questions.